zackJKnight/Lineup.Coach/README.md

 Placing by player preference alone leaves out the fact that the Game has needs that aren't always met by the player's prefs.

-- [x] We know how many positions each player can start in.

-- [ ] Determine bench count per game.
-How many times will each player sit?

 - [x] When a player starts in the number of positions the game can afford, we can skip to a player that isn't fulfilled.

 - [ ] How about counting the number of preferred positions and determining which will get filled first/neglected?